 When the system has calculated that oil life has been diminished, it indicates that an oil change is necessary.
 A CHANGE ENGINE OIL SOON message in the DIC comes on.
 See DIC Warnings and Messages on page 4-76.
 Change the oil as soon as possible within the next 600 miles (1 000 km).
-It is possible that, if driving under the best conditions, the oil life system might not indicate that an oil change is necessary for over a year.
-However, the engine oil and filter must be changed at least once a year and at this time the system must be reset.
-Your dealer/retailer has trained service people who will perform this work using genuine parts and reset the system.
-It is also important to check the oil regularly and keep it at the proper level.
+It is possible that, if driving under the best conditions, the oil life system might indicate that an oil change is not necessary for up to a year.
+The engine oil and filter must be changed at least once a year and, at this time, the system must be reset.
+Your dealer has trained service people who will perform this work and reset the system.
+It is also important to check the oil regularly over the course of an oil drain interval and keep it at the proper level.